iobis/manual/nodes.md

 * Propose a process for frequent expert validation of data and information products by consulting with local scientific experts and end-users (including local communities and indigenous people)
 * Engage with activities of other relevant bodies by identifying representatives and report back to the group

-## Terms of Reference of OBIS Executive Committee
+## TOR of OBIS Executive Committee

 The OBIS Executive Committee will: